E-commerce

 Little semantic differentiation

-Original copy, benefits, uses, FAQ
+Clean copy, benefits, uses, FAQs

 Neglecting mobile